devpersi/breakout-pygame/readme.md

 # Breakout in Pygame

 ## Project Description
-This project is an assignment for a python class, built using pygame.
+This project is a breakout clone, built using pygame.
 The project features two paddles, a ball that reflects off the paddles, walls and bricks and destroys bricks on collision.

 ## Getting Started
 1. Clone or download the repository to your local machine